srsapireddy/OpenLANE_EDA/README.md

 Calculating the D-Flip Flop count for the design: 1613/14876= 10.8 %</br>

-If we check the synthesis folder for results after running run_synthesis we can see that there is a new file generated named picorv32a.synthesios.v </br>
+If we check the synthesis folder for results after running run_synthesis, we can see that a new file is generated named picorv32a.synthesios.v </br>

 ![results](https://github.com/srsapireddy/Images/blob/main/44.png?raw=true)  </br>